Interim Peace: Improved relations with Nazi Germany

 Soviet negotiators had insisted that the troop transfer agreement (to Hanko) should not be published for parliamentary discussion or voting.
-This precedent made it easy for the Finnish government to keep a troop transfer agreement with the Germans secret until the first German troops arrived at the port of Vaasa on September 21.
+This precedent made it easy for the Finnish government to keep a troop transfer agreement with the Germans secret until the first German troops arrived at the port of Vaasa on 21 September.
 The arrival of German troops produced much relief to the insecurity of average Finns, and was largely approved.
 Most contrary voices opposed more the way the agreement was negotiated than the transfer itself, although the Finnish people knew only the barest details of the agreements with the Third Reich.
 The presence of German troops was seen as a deterrent for further Soviet threats and a counterbalance to the Soviet troop transfer right.
-The German troop transfer agreement was augmented November 21 allowing the transfer of wounded, and soldiers on leave, via Turku.
+The German troop transfer agreement was augmented on 21 November, allowing the transfer of wounded, and soldiers on leave, via Turku.
 Germans arrived and established quarters, depots, and bases along the rail lines from Vaasa and Oulu to Ylitornio and Rovaniemi, and from there along the roads via Karesuvanto and Kilpisjärvi or Ivalo and Petsamo to Skibotn and Kirkenes in northern Norway.
-Also roadworks for improving winter road (between Karesuvanto and Skibotn) and totally new road (from Ivalo to Karasjok) were discussed, and later financed, by Germans.
+Also roadworks for improving winter road (between Karesuvanto and Skibotn) and totally new road (between Ivalo and Karasjok) were discussed, and later financed, by Germans.

-Ryti, Mannerheim, Minister of Defence Walden and chief of staff Heinrichs decided October 23 that information concerning Finnish defence plans of Lappland could be given to the Wehrmacht to gain goodwill, even with the risk that they could be forwarded to the Soviet Union.
+Ryti, Mannerheim, Minister of Defence Walden and chief of staff Heinrichs decided on 23 October that information concerning Finnish defence plans of Lapland could be given to the Wehrmacht to gain goodwill, even with the risk that they could be forwarded to the Soviet Union.

-When Soviet Foreign Minister Molotov visited Berlin on November 12, he demanded that Germany stop supporting Finland, and the right to handle Finland in a similar way to Baltic states, but Hitler demanded that there should be no new military activities in Northern Europe before summer.
+When Soviet Foreign Minister Molotov visited Berlin on 12 November, he demanded that Germany stop supporting Finland, and the right to handle Finland in a similar way to Baltic states, but Hitler demanded that there should be no new military activities in Northern Europe before summer.
 Through unofficial channels, Finnish representatives were informed that "Finnish leaders can sleep peacefully, Hitler has opened his umbrella over Finland."